johngodlee/geotaster_git_workshop/index.md

 ![](img/https_link.png)

-Then on the command line, navigate to your `geotaster_test` directory and type the following, replacing `<HTTPS_LINK>` with the link you just copied:
+Then on the command line, navigate to your `gt_git` directory and type the following, replacing `<HTTPS_LINK>` with the link you just copied:

 ```shell
 git remote add origin <HTTPS_LINK>